Constantine the Great: In the East

 Constantine received a formal education at Diocletian's court, where he learned Latin literature, Greek, and philosophy.
 The cultural environment in Nicomedia was open, fluid, and socially mobile; in it, Constantine could mix with intellectuals both pagan and Christian.
 He may have attended the lectures of Lactantius, a Christian scholar of Latin in the city.
-Because Diocletian did not completely trust Constantius—none of the Tetrarchs fully trusted their colleagues—Constantine was held as something of a hostage, a tool to ensure Constantius' best behavior.
+Because Diocletian did not completely trust Constantius—none of the Tetrarchs fully trusted their colleagues—Constantine was held as something of a hostage, a tool to ensure Constantius' best behaviour.
 Constantine was nonetheless a prominent member of the court: he fought for Diocletian and Galerius in Asia and served in a variety of tribunates; he campaigned against barbarians on the Danube in 296 and fought the Persians under Diocletian in Syria in 297, as well as under Galerius in Mesopotamia in 298–299.
 By late 305, according to some, he had become a tribune of the first order, a tribunus ordinis primi.